 Once you have confirmed you have intellectual property rights (IPR) in a foreign country, you must seek to enforce your rights using the civil, administrative and criminal enforcement remedies available in that country.
 IPR are private rights; therefore, you must protect your rights in accordance with the IPR laws of that country.
 Intellectual property laws can be complex, so it is recommended that you seek local legal counsel to explore potential remedies.

-The U.S. Department of Commerce Office of Intellectual Property Rights (OIPR) can assist you in developing an enforcement strategy.
-OIPR, Commerce’s country experts, and other U.S. Government IPR experts, stand ready to work with U.S. firms to help them protect their intellectual property abroad.
+The U.S. Department of Commerce Office of Standards and Intellectual Property (OSIP) can assist you in developing an enforcement strategy.
+OSIP, Commerce’s country experts, and other U.S. Government IPR experts, stand ready to work with U.S. firms to help them protect their intellectual property abroad.
 In many cases, OIPR can provide companies with information to aid in navigating a foreign government’s legal system, including lists of local investigative firms and attorneys, and share experiences and expertise in that country.
 However, the U.S. Government cannot provide American companies with legal advice or advocate on a company's behalf when a matter is before a court or administrative agency.
-If you would like to work with OIPR to develop an enforcement strategy, please contact OIPR by telephone at (202) 482-1191.
+If you would like to work with OSIP to develop an enforcement strategy, please contact OSIP.